as of November 23rd at 8:30 a.m.

 Steps We are Taking

 As a community and a nation, we are going through unprecedented times.
 With the uncertainty of COVID-19 and the associated market and economic impacts, it can feel like there are more questions than answers which may lead to additional stress and difficulties for all of us, our families, and our businesses.
-During times like these, we feel compelled to keep in touch with you via regular communications to continue to remind you that we are here for you as always, and to assure you that we will all get through this together.
+We are here for you as always, and want to assure you that we will all get through this together.

-- Automatic Transfer Overdraft Protection fees will be rebated
+- Automatic Transfer Overdraft Protection Fee (each transfer) – $8

-- Holiday / Vacation Club Early Withdrawal fees will be waived
+- Holiday / Vacation Club Early Withdrawal Fee – $12

-- Incoming Domestic and International Wire Transfer fees will be waived
+- Incoming Domestic Wire Transfer Fee – $10

-- ATM Inquiry and Withdrawal fees will be waived
+- ATM Inquiry and Withdrawal Fee – $2

-- Late payment fees on loans will be waived
+- Late payment fees on loans – varies based on terms

 Your money with us is safe and fully insured.
 We offer insurance of funds through the Federal Deposit Insurance Corporation (FDIC), which covers up to $250,000 per depositor for each account ownership category.